psychemedia/storytelling-notes/press_gang.md

 John Calderwood said, he never was at sea, but was pressed from his own door on the 12th November, and carried to the rendezvous, but was relieved in a short time—He then went to Cuming's, where Geyler came, and insisted on taking the Witness again to the rendezvous—His wife interfered with Geyler for using him badly, when Geyler struck her.
 Herdman, who was present, interfered, and said it was shameful to strike a woman, and at last put out Geyler, who continued for some time swearing at the back of the door.
 About an hour after, the Witness left Cuming's by a back door.—Herdman was sober, but does not think Geyler was so.

 John Beatson, midshipman, on the Impress at Leith, remembers Calderwood being impressed, but was not present when any scuffle happened.
 After Geyler was put out of Cuming's, he said to the Witness, "D——n that wooden-legged b——r, I'll do for him, for interrupting me on my duty."
 Herdman almost immediately came out, when Geyler repeated his words, and struck Herdman on the head with a stick he had in his hand.
-The Pannel took the Witness as evidence of his being struck, and said he would haVe satisfaction.
+The Pannel took the Witness as evidence of his being struck, and said he would have satisfaction.
 The quarrel continued between Geyler and him along the shore, when Mr. Waddell opened his window, and asked " what was the matter ?"
 Herdman said he had abused by Geyler, an would have satisfaction.
 Waddell advised him to let the matter rest that night, and have recourse to the Civil Law.
 Herdman went back to Calderwood's, and the Witness saw Mrs. Calder wood home, and Herdman went back to Coming's with a stick in his hand.

 James Thomson, one of the press-gang, said he saw Geyler strike the Pannel with a stick, and Herdman took him a witness.